 The Touchpoints and Steps define the channels through which the buyer persona comes into contact during their journey.
 Ideally, your company will be present with a channel in all phases of the customer's journey in order to interact sustainably.
-Among the common channels that should be served by the company are, besides social media and Google Ads, of course good discoverability (SEO), successful storytelling on the different channels (or even the website itself), possibly also print adverts, recommendations etc. Also try to find out the emotions of the buyer persona in this step.
-With this assessment you will be able to deal with possible frustrations on the part of the customer accordingly and - after taking measures - avoid them.
+Among the common channels that should be served by the company are (besides social media and Google Ads) of course good discoverability (SEO), successful storytelling on the different channels (or even the website itself), possibly also print adverts, recommendations etc. Also try to find out the emotions of the buyer persona in this step.
+With this assessment you will be able to deal with possible frustrations on the part of the customer accordingly and avoid them in the future.

 In the fifth step, you should evaluate which steps are experienced by the potential customer as being particularly formative or intensive - in both a negative and positive sense.
 This is where empathy can help the company to gain plus points with the buyer persona.

 The visualization of the map is helpful and in any case important in order to gain an overview.
 You should always try to look at your company from the customer's perspective.
-If you succeed in this, you are well on the way to identifying unsatisfactory processes and taking appropriate measures for change.
+If you succeed in this, you are well on the way to identify unsatisfactory processes and to take appropriate measures for change.

 In an article by management consultants McKinsey, three important key factors of customer satisfaction are named.
 The so-called customer-journey consistency, which describes the importance of standardizing customer processes.
 According to this, in order to achieve a high level of customer satisfaction, a congruent strategy for dealing with customers throughout the company is required.
 In contrast, "emotional consistency" is about the emotional customer loyalty that creates a relationship of trust between the company and its customers - through positively experienced customer journeys.
 The third "C" of the key factors is "communication consistency", which attaches great importance to the uniform communication policy of a company.
 Promises made to the customer should be kept under all circumstances.